oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 - The BFF SHOULD NOT set the *Domain* attribute for cookies
 - The BFF SHOULD start the name of its cookies with the *__Host-* prefix ({{CookiePrefixes}})

-Additionally, when using client-side sessions that contain access tokens, (as opposed to server-side sessions where the tokens only live on the server), the BFF SHOULD encrypt its cookie contents using an Authenticated Encryption with Authenticated Data ({{RFC5116}}).
+Additionally, when using client-side sessions that contain access tokens, (as opposed to server-side sessions where the tokens only live on the server), the BFF SHOULD encrypt its cookie contents.
 This ensures that tokens stored in cookies are never written to the user's hard drive in plaintext format.
-This security measure helps to ensure protection of the access token against malware that actively scans the user's hard drive to extract sensitive browser artifacts, such as cookies and locally stored data (see {{token-storage}}).
+This security measure helps ensure the  confidentiality of the tokens in case an attacker is able to read cookies from the hard drive.
+Such an attack can be launched through malware running on the victim's computer.
+Note that while encrypting the cookie contents prevents direct access to embedded tokens, it still allows the attacker to use the encrypted cookie in a session hijacking attack.

 For further guidance on cookie security best practices, we refer to the OWASP Cheat Sheet series (<https://cheatsheetseries.owasp.org>).